nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding guests

-Let's say your customer, the groom, sends you the first guest he wishes to invite, and we want to add him to the guest list of the wedding.
+Now let's say your customer, the groom, sends you the first guest he wishes to invite, and we want to add him to the guest list of the wedding.
 Let us familiarise ourselves with the `add_guest` command, which you will need in order to add guests to the guest list.

 Let's try entering the following command in the Command Line: `add_guest n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`.